Flashfyre/Spectrite/README.md

 Y = Diamond Rod

 ### Spectrite Axe
 A ridiculously efficient axe made entirely of Spectrite.
 When used on an axe-effective block, a square of surrounding weaker or equivalent blocks will also be destroyed, resulting in a maximum of 9 blocks destroyed per use.
 The surrounding blocks that will be destroyed depend on the player's rotation and perspective.
-There is a cooldown period (default 1.75s) for destroying 9 axe-effective blocks and only one block will be destroyed if the axe is used before this cooldown has finished, though the item will be damaged just as much either way so it is more efficient just to wait for the cooldown to end.
+There is a cooldown period (default 1.75s) for destroying 9 axe-effective blocks and only one block will be destroyed if the axe is used before this cooldown has finished.
+If used to attack an entity, it will inflict Spectrite Damage II with a longer cooldown (default 3.5s).

 Superchromaticity Effect: Cooldown is cut in half